RobKnowles248/Caragh-Creates-Website/README.md

 User Centric Frontend Development Milestone Project - Code Institute.

+A link to the live site can be found [here](https://robknowles248.github.io/Caragh-Creates-Website/).

 For this project I have created a website for the independent sewing business "Caragh Creates".
 The website will provide the user with information about the business, details of the products available and a way to get in contact with the business owner.

 ## UX